indimail/indimail-virtualdomains/README.md

 # Binary Packages Build

 If you need to have indimail on multiple machines, you can build binary packages once and install the same package on multiple machines.
 The other big advantage of using a binary build is that the binary installation will give you fully functional, configured system using your hostname for defaults.
 You can always change these configuration files in /etc/indimail to cater to your requirements later.
 With a binary build, you don't need to run the `create_services` command.
+To generate RPM packages locally for all components refer to [Build Binary Packages](.github/CREATE-Packages.md)
 You can also download pre-built binary packages from [openSUSE Build Service](https://build.opensuse.org/), described in the chapter '# Binary Builds on openSUSE Build Service`.

 The steps for doing a binary build are